The perfect time to talk about your retirement plans

-At HL, we’re on a mission to empower you with all the tools, rules and know-how you need to be ready for retirement.
+At HL, our goal is to give you the tools and know-how you need to be ready for retirement.

 What's my ideal retirement age?

-Knowing roughly when you want to retire is a good starting point to aim for.
+Knowing roughly when you want to retire is a good starting point.

-Do you want to work part time?
-Do you want to reduce your working hours in a phased way?
-There are lots of ways to go into retirement.
+Do you want to become self-employed?
+Do you want to reduce your working hours gradually?
+There are lots of ways to move towards retirement.

 Did you know?